You would be forgiven for watching the current Man City side and thinking they are the optimum product of Pep Guardiola’s formula.

 Why this game?

-On the morning of May 28th 2011, people spoke about Guardiola’s Barcelona being potentially one of the greatest club sides of the modern era.
+On the morning of May 28th 2011, people spoke about Guardiola’s Barcelona being potentially one of the best club sides of the modern era.

 By the evening, many heralded them as the standalone greatest of all time.

 Victory against Man United in Rome two years before ensured they would never be labelled ‘underachievers’ but when discussing the absolute best of the best, one European Cup does not suffice.

 And so the stage was set with familiar opponents in the tunnel — the champions of England organised by a manager of legendary reputation.